sc3/irs-990-extract/README.md

-# irs-990-scraper
+# irs-990-extract
-Node.js scraper for IRS 990 data
+Use Node.js to extract IRS 990 data